-On a basic level there’s nothing wrong with Window’s clipboard.
-When you’re copying an image for a word document or grabbing details for an application form, it does its job perfectly well.
-When you want to go beyond storing one piece of data, however, Windows’ clipboard can’t keep up!
+On a basic level, there’s nothing wrong with Window’s clipboard.
+When you’re copying an image for a Word document or grabbing details for an application form, it does its job perfectly.
+But, the Windows clipboard history isn’t the easiest to work with and manage.

-If you’re looking for something more advanced with your clipboard, there are a variety of free clipboard managers out there.
-Here are some of the best free clipboard managers you can use in Windows.
+If you’re looking for something more advanced with your clipboard, there are a variety of free clipboard managers available.
+These give you far more control than your standard copy and paste.

 1. Clip Angel

-Ditto is a Clipboard Manager that supports many different types of files.
+Ditto is a clipboard manager that supports many different types of files.
 It is a single interface that truncates copied items into rows.
 You are only able to import files that were created in the system.
 When you hit “copy + paste,” it automatically saves in the program.
-As with the previous Clipboard Managers, Ditto allows you to create groupings of clips.
+As with the previous tool, Ditto allows you to create groupings of clips.